Networking Interview Questions

 Q. 31: Explain what is DNS?

 The terminology DNS stands for Domain Name System, which is technically a system that is used to translate domain names (like www.example.com) into IP addresses (like 192.168.1.1).
-In addition, it is the process of how computers find one another online so that they can converse.
+In addition, it is the process by which computers find one another online so that they can converse.

 Moreover, it functions like a phone book, letting you enter a domain name and get it converted into the IP address of the server hosting the website.

-Q. 32: Differentiate between Domain and a Workgroup.
+Q. 32: Differentiate between a domain and a workgroup.

 To begin with, a domain is a group of systems connected to a network that exchange a catalog of user accounts, security preferences, and network resources.
 Additionally, a domain controller is a network that oversees all security configurations for a domain, enabling users to use resources on other domain systems.